 When Sexing a Bearded Dragon Is Important

 If you need to know how to sex a bearded dragon then this post is for you.
 Sexing a bearded dragon is not so important if you only intend on having one bearded dragon.
 However, it is essential if you intend to breed or co-habit them.
 Babies generally do well together until they start to mature.

 Sexing a bearded dragon baby can be difficult unless you are experienced.
 For the majority of us the bearded dragon will need to be around six months old before you can determine if they’re male or female.
-If you are buying more than one baby bearded dragon you may need to consider the possibility of separating them as they mature.
+If you are buying more than one baby bearded dragon you will need to consider the possibility of separating them as they mature.
 Especially if you are unsure of their sex when buying.

 Two females can work well as do some male and female pairs.
 Although the males can relentlessly pester females especially around mating season.
 Separation will be required to allow her some peace.